About

 Mission

-Chicago Foundation for Women invests in women and girls as catalysts, building strong communities for all.
+Chicago Foundation for Women invests in women, girls, and gender-expansive individuals as catalysts, building strong communities for all.

 Since 1985, Chicago Foundation for Women (CFW) has been a leader in the movement to achieve basic rights and equal opportunities, investing in women and girls as catalysts building stronger communities for all.
-Today, more than 37 years later, CFW continues to be the only organization in the region to take a comprehensive approach to understand and address the issues impacting Chicago-area women and girls.
+Today, 40 years later, CFW continues to be the only organization in the region to take a comprehensive approach to understand and address the issues impacting Chicago-area women and girls.

 Our Founders

-From left to right: Iris J. Krieg, Lucia Woods Lindley, Sunny Fischer, Marjorie Craig Benton
+From left to right: Iris Krieg, Lucia Woods Lindley, Sunny Fischer, Marjorie Benton

 The four women shared a vision.
 They knew that lack of economic opportunity, poor access to reproductive and other health services, domestic violence, and a host of other issues daily threatened the well-being of thousands of women in Chicago, and, by extension, thousands of